emreata1/nextscene/README.md

-🎬 NextScene
+🎬 NextScene: Take Your Watchlist to the Next Level!

 NextScene is a modern Android mobile application that allows users to discover movies and TV series, view detailed information, and create and manage personalized watchlists (Favorites and Watched).
 The application combines the rich content of the OMDb API with the reliable account and data management features of Firebase.

 ✨ Key Features

 🔍 Movie and Series Discovery: Easily search a vast movie and TV series database via the OMDb API.

-    🖼️ Detailed Content Information: Display of detailed information for each selected content, such as poster, synopsis (plot), genre, runtime, release year, and IMDb rating.
+🖼️ Detailed Insights: Access all critical information—poster, genre, runtime, release year, and IMDb rating—with a single tap.

-    🔐 Secure User Account Management:
+🔐 Secure User Accounts:

-        Sign-Up and Login: Secure user account creation and sign-in with email and password (Firebase Authentication).
+    Firebase Authentication handles secure sign-up and login using email and password.

-        Session Management: Persistent management of the user's session status.
+    Session Management ensures your status remains persistent.

-    📝 Personalized Watchlists (Firebase Firestore):
+📝 Personalized Watchlists (Powered by Firestore!):

-        Add/Remove to Favorites: Users can add and remove movies and series from their favorite lists.
+    ❤️ Add/Remove from Favorites: Easily manage the content you love or plan to watch.

-        Mark as Watched: Feature to mark content as "Watched" for tracking completed viewings.
+    ✅ Mark as Watched: Track completed viewings with a simple toggle.

-        Real-time Synchronization: All lists are stored in user-specific sub-collections in Firestore and updated instantly across devices.
+    ⚡ Real-time Sync: All your lists are stored in user-specific sub-collections in Firebase Firestore and updated instantly across devices.

 👤 Profile Management: A dedicated profile screen displaying the user's basic information (Username, Email) and a preview of their personalized movie/series lists.

 📱 Modern and Fluid Interface: Developed with Material Design 3 principles, offering an intuitive and consistent user experience.

 🛠️ Technologies Used